dfrnt-com/gatsby-gql-template/README.md

-# gatsby-gql-template
+# Gatsby template for TerminusDB Data Products

-Gatsby template with TerminusDB GraphQL and Tailwind CSS
+Gatsby template with TerminusDB GraphQL and Tailwind CSS.

 Using this template, a statically built website can be built from a TerminusDB data product.
 In this base version, a customizable GraphQL query is used to pull blogposts from a data product based on data product templates provided by DFRNT.